Columnstore Index Merge

 (Note that most of these properties are exactly the same as for the Clustered Index Merge operator; they are repeated here for ease of use).

-The subproperties of the Object property represent the four name parts separately, but also include two additional properties:
+The subproperties of the Object property represent the four name parts separately, but also include these additional properties:

 This table below lists the behavior of the implicit properties for the Columnstore Index Merge operator.